stephane-archer/flutter_video_toolbox/README.md

 # video_toolbox

-A Dart package that provides video compression using the Video Toolbox API on macOS.
+A Dart package that provides video compression using the Video Toolbox API.

 # Usage